-Risk Management Committee comprises of three board members including one independent member.
+The Risk Management Committee is comprised of three board members including one independent member.
 The board has determined its tenure and operation method.
-Moreover, Risk Management Committee's powers and responsibilities are contemplated in the committee charter approved by the board.
-Risk Management Committee held four meetings in 2022 where it discussed multiple subject matters within its powers and assignments.
+Moreover, the Risk Management Committee's powers and responsibilities are contemplated in the committee charter approved by the board.
+The Risk Management Committee held five meetings in 2023 where it discussed multiple subject matters within its powers and assignments.